Eligible activities include:

 - grown in B.C. (i.e. producing fresh food, beverage, or agricultural and seafood products which are 100% grown, caught, or raised in B.C.); or

 - processed in B.C. (i.e. processing food, beverage, or agricultural and seafood products which are processed and packaged in B.C. with 51% or more of the direct cost of producing the product in its final form – i.e. the sum of raw materials, direct labour, variable processing, and packaging – originating in B.C.).
+When the main raw materials are available in sufficient quantities from B.C. producers, they must be used.

 - have the ability to contribute a minimum percentage of the total project budget, in cash, towards eligible costs as follows: